TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 This can be easily done in moments, where you commute, walk or do sports.
 You can motivate yourself with e.g. music, affirmations or you visualize your goals regularly.
 But still, it can happen that you are unmotivated.
 That’s just normal.
 If you have a longer period with no motivation, ask yourself: what are the reasons?
 Here are the most common reasons:

-- Current job is not satisfying (under-/overchallend, appropriate remuneration),
+• Current job is not satisfying (under-/over-challenged, appropriate compensation),

 14. Clean Your Workspace

-The less you have on your desk, the less your brain is occupied with things that are not important right now.
-Get your things their own place, and I also mean digitally (like folder structures).
+The less you have on your desk, the less your brain is occupied with the unimportant things.
+Get your stuff an own place.
+This is also true for digital order (like folder structures).

-High performance can obly be achieved when you are not interrupted all the time by looking for something.
-A clean workspace on your desk and in your digital workspace (Browser, desktop, folder structures, project management tools and software etc) enables you to have more of a flow in your daily work!
+High performance can only be achieved when you are not interrupted all the time by looking for something.
+A clean workspace on your desk and digital workspace allow for more flow in your daily work.
+Examples: browser favorites, desktop items, folder structures, project management tools and software etc. .

 15. Use Keyboard Shortcuts and Add-Ins